Nilhcem/nilhcem.github.io/_posts/2017-03-13-android-tensorflow-classifier.md

 ## Then, create your own image classifier

-Right now, the TensorFlow sample uses inception5h, a model pre-trained to detect 1000 objects from [ImageNet][image-net] 2012 Challenge image dataset.
+Right now, the TensorFlow sample uses "Inception", a model pre-trained to detect 1000 objects from [ImageNet][image-net] 2012 Challenge image dataset.

-What we will do instead, is to retrain this AI, so it can detect almost anything we want.<br>
+We are going to transfer learning, which means we are starting with a model that has been already trained on another problem.
+We will then be retraining it on a similar problem.
+Deep learning from scratch can take days, but transfer learning can be done in short order.

 And for that, we'll need some data....
 <br><br>